-Office of Translation to Practice project management teams assist individual investigators in identifying and completing the sequential steps that are required to develop a product.
+Office of Translation to Practice technology development teams assist individual investigators in identifying and completing the sequential steps that are required to develop a product.
 These steps include:

 - Defining and refining pathways for product development

 - Identifying scientific and clinical partners as needed

 - Advancing the preclinical and clinical development

 To maintain continuity of identified projects, each team is led by an assigned leader who identifies appropriate team members to populate technology development teams unique for each project.
 Team members may include:

 Technology development teams ensure continuous progress and identify and resolve problems when they arise.
 For projects that receive funding based on the achievement of milestones, technology development teams help determine whether milestones have been met.

 The CCaTS Office of Translation to Practice builds bridges between strategic collaborators and Mayo Clinic that empower clinician-scientists to translate innovative products into clinical practice.

 - Providing necessary services to advance Mayo Clinic products

 - Connecting researchers and collaborators to identify, create, nurture and support close relationships